SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Methodology

-Previous works~\cite {zhang2023adding,niu2024mofa, rombach2022high} have demonstrated that the effectiveness of diffusion models can be significantly enhanced by adding additional information encoded into latent spaces.
-For these reasons, we employ a DFM module that bridges the spatial and sequential information of image and optical features to obtain spatial and temporal features for generating sequential videos.
-The object-aware RGB and depth features output by the DSI module are spatially transformed by the corresponding resized optical flow, respectively, elaborated as follows.
+Recent studies~\cite{zhang2023adding,niu2024mofa, rombach2022high} have highlighted the advantages of integrating additional latent space information into diffusion models to enhance their output quality.
+Building on this insight, our Decoupled Flow Mapper (DFM) module integrates spatial and temporal data from image and optical features to generate sequential videos effectively.
+The DFM uses object-aware RGB and depth features from the Dual Semantic Injector (DSI) module, transformed spatially by resized optical flow to produce enriched video sequences.